Balloon Farm (Frankfort, New York)

-Balloon Farm is a historic home located at Frankfort in Herkimer County, New York.
+The Balloon Farm, originally called the Gates Manshion, is a historic home located at Frankfort in Herkimer County, New York.
 It includes the Gates-Myers Residence, built in 1878.
 It is an imposing, nearly square, three-story eclectic Late Victorian dwelling built of dimension lumber above a cut-stone foundation.

-In 1889, the property was purchased by Carl Edgar Myers (1842–1925), an aeronautical engineer who established an aeronautical institution known as "Balloon Farm."
+The house was built in Fred Gates, the owner of a match company.
+He sold it in 1889 to Carl Edgar Myers (1842–1925), an aeronautical engineer.
+Myers converted the house and the nearby lands into an aeronautical institution known as "Balloon Farm."
 His wife Mary, known as "Carlotta, the Lady Aeronaut", made many ascents in balloons in aid of his experiments.
 She is noted by a historical marker near the property.

 The property was listed on the National Register of Historic Places in 1998.